Mansura, Sindh

 Mansura exported herbs and spices, textiles, ivory, metals and mirrors to Baghdad.
 The city also housed renowned educational institutions, which produced the first translation of the Quran in the Sindhi language.
 The translation was used throughout the Indus valley region.
-Mansura was home to notable figures such as Abu Mashar Sindhi, who is described by many historians and chroniclers as a pioneer in the compilation of Hadith; Abu Raja Sindhi lived in Baghdad and engaged in scientific and literary pursuits they translated a large number of ancient books of South Asia on mathematics, astronomy, astrology, medicine, literature and ethics into Arabic.
+Mansura was home to notable figures such as Abu Mashar Sindhi, who is described by many historians and chroniclers as a pioneer in the compilation of Hadith; Abu Raja Sindhi lived in Baghdad and engaged in scientific and literary pursuits, translating a large number of ancient books of South Asia on mathematics, astronomy, astrology, medicine, literature and ethics into Arabic.

-According to geologists an earthquake struck both Debal and Mansura in the year 893.AD, the city was later ruled by the Soomro Emirs.
+According to geologists, an earthquake struck both Debal and Mansura in the year 893 AD, and the city was later ruled by the Soomro Emirs.
 Mansura was sacked by the forces of Mahmud of Ghazni because the inhabitants feared his reputation and refused to open the gates.
 The city never recovered and its Soomro Emirs were deposed.

 The city now lies 18 km south-east of Shahdadpur and 75 km north-east of Hyderabad.